oban-bg/oban/README.md

 table size.
 To prevent the `oban_jobs` table from growing indefinitely, Oban provides active pruning of `completed` and `discarded` jobs.

-By default, pruning retains a conservatively low 1,000 jobs.
-Pruning is configured with the `:prune` option.
-There are three distinct modes of pruning:

-* `:disabled` - No pruning happens at all, primarily useful for testing.

-* `{:maxlen, count}` - Pruning is based on the number of rows in the table, any rows beyond the configured `count` may be deleted.
-This is the default mode.

-* `{:maxage, seconds}` - Pruning is based on a row's age, any rows older than the configured number of `seconds` are deleted.
-The age unit is always specified in seconds, but values on the scale of days, weeks or months are perfectly acceptable.
+By default, pruning retains jobs for 60 seconds.

 #### Caveats & Guidelines

 * Pruning is best-effort and performed out-of-band.
-This means that all limits are soft; jobs beyond a specified length or age may not be pruned immediately after jobs complete.
-Prune timing is based on the configured `prune_interval`, which is one minute by default.
+This means that all limits are soft; jobs beyond a specified age may not be pruned immediately after jobs complete.

-* If you're using a row-limited database service, like Heroku's hobby plan with 10M rows, and you have pruning `:disabled`, you could hit that row limit quickly by filling up the `oban_beats` table.
-Instead of fully disabling pruning, consider setting a far-out limit: `{:maxage, 60 * 60 * 24 * 365}` (1 year).
-You will get the benefit of retaining completed and discarded jobs for a year without an unwieldy beats table.

 * Pruning is only applied to jobs that are `completed` or `discarded` (has reached the maximum number of retries or has been manually killed).
 It'll